Charismatron/docs/docs/reference/pipeline-yaml-reference.md

-The `run` property is optional and it allows you to define a condition, written in [Conditions DSL][conditions-reference], that is based on properties of the push which initiated the whole workflow.
+The `run` property is optional and it allows you to define a condition, written in [Conditions DSL][conditions-reference], that is based on properties of the push which initiated the entire workflow.

-Only if the run condition is evaluated to be true will the block and all of its jobs be run, otherwise the block will be skipped.
+If the run condition is evaluated as true, the block and all of its jobs will run, otherwise the block will be skipped.

-When a block is skipped, it means that it will immediately finish with the result `passed` and the result_reason `skipped` without actually running any of its jobs.
+When a block is skipped, it means that it will immediately finish with a `passed` result and a `skipped` result_reason, without actually running any of its jobs.

 *Note*: It is not possible to have both `run` and [skip](#skip-in-blocks) properties defined for the same block since both of them configure the same